 According to state law, drivers must report their accidents to the local DMV if they result in bodily injury, property damage, or death.
-A driver has 10 days following an accident to file a report.
+A driver has ten days following an accident to file a report.
 Failure to comply with this law might result in the suspension of the driver’s license.
-To report your accident to the California DMV, fill out the SR-1 accident reporting form.
+To report your accident to the California DMV, complete the SR-1 accident reporting form.

 The accident reporting form requires the following details:

-Failing to inform your insurer about the incident could mean that you’re breaking the law and it could lead to serious repercussions.
-Failure to report the accident to your insurer could also result in the cancellation of your insurance, which would make it illegal to drive in California.
+Failing to inform your insurer about the incident could mean that you’re breaking the law and could lead to serious repercussions.
+Failure to report the accident to your insurer could also result in canceling your insurance, making driving illegal in California.

 Insurers need sufficient time to defend your claim, and informing them timely about the incident can work in your favor.
 If you’re unsure about the facts of the accident, obtain a copy of a police report and hand it in as evidence to your insurer.

-Once you’ve informed the relevant parties of the car accident, you need to head to a medical center for medical treatment as you may have injuries that require medical attention.
-In the case of serious injuries, it is important to complete your medical treatment before filing a claim against the negligent party’s insurer.
+Once you’ve informed the relevant parties of the car accident, you need to head to a medical center for medical treatment, as you may have injuries that require medical attention.
+In the case of serious injuries, it is essential to complete your medical treatment before filing a claim against the negligent party’s insurer.

 However, there is a time limit in California for filing claims.
 According to the statute of limitations, injured victims have two years following the accident to file personal injury claims or lawsuits against the negligent parties.
-Two years may seem like a lot of time, but with treatment going on and dealing with insurance companies, you may want to start the claim process as soon as possible.
+Two years may seem like much time, but with treatment going on and dealing with insurance companies, you should start the claim process as soon as possible.

-One of the major questions for an injured victim after an accident is whether they should reach out to an attorney to help them with their personal injury case.
-There is no harm in speaking to an attorney, and it can give you some reassurance that you may require following an accident.
+One of the central questions for injured victims after an accident is whether they should reach out to an attorney to help them with their personal injury case.
+There is no harm in speaking to an attorney, and it can give you some reassurance you may require following an accident.

-When it comes to legal fees, some of the best attorneys in California will not charge you in advance, and they will also offer you a free consultation.
+Regarding legal fees, some of the best attorneys in California will not charge you in advance and will offer you a free consultation.
 Hence, you’re not losing anything by speaking to a legal expert over the phone.

-It can be challenging to establish fault in some car accidents, especially ones involving multiple parties.
+Establishing fault in some car accidents can be challenging, especially involving multiple parties.
 Since California is a fault-based state, these parties and their insurance companies will most likely pin the fault of the accident on you.

 Insurance companies in the United States are billion-dollar enterprises that solely operate for profits and make money for their investors.
-They’re not working in your best interests, and this is why you’ve heard many news reports on how insurance companies are conducting bad faith practices.
+They’re not working in your best interests, which is why you’ve heard many news reports on how insurance companies conduct bad faith practices.

-Insurance companies need the smallest of reasons to deny claims, and this can prolong the claims process.
+Insurance companies need minor reasons to deny claims, which can prolong the claims process.
 Hiring an attorney to represent you and your case can increase your chances of recovering compensation for your loss.
-An experienced attorney knows the rights of an injured victim and will stand to protect those rights.
+An experienced attorney knows an injured victim’s rights and will stand to protect those rights.

 After an accident, you need to focus on your recovery and not worry about the stress of dealing with the insurers.
-Oftentimes, injured victims accept low ball offers and sign waivers to end the entire ordeal of dealing with insurers.
+Injured victims often accept lowball offers and sign waivers to end the ordeal of dealing with insurers.
 However, they later realize that the settlement does not even cover part of the medical bills.
 An attorney can look into all these matters and deal with the insurer on your behalf while you take some time to recover from the injuries.

-Minor accidents and injuries are often resolved by the insurance adjusters within 30 days of the accident.
+The insurance adjusters often resolve minor accidents and injuries within 30 days of the accident.
 However, accidents resulting in millions of dollars in damage, such as spinal injuries, make the personal injury case more challenging.
-Insurers now require more proof, solid evidence of the fault, and will further scrutinize your insurance policy to get away from paying such amounts.
+Insurers now require more proof and solid evidence of the fault and will further scrutinize your insurance policy to avoid paying such amounts.

 Remember, large payments affect the insurer’s bottom line.

-You will definitely need to hire a car accident attorney if:
+You will need to hire a car accident attorney if:

-When dealing with the aftermath of an accident, it is important to have an attorney or law firm that is compassionate and understands the situation you’re in.
+When dealing with the aftermath of an accident, it is essential to have an attorney or law firm that is compassionate and understands your situation.
 Michael Ehline, the founder of Ehline Law, served the United States as a US Marine before receiving an honorable discharge for disability.
-Michael’s commitment towards protecting the citizens of the United States followed him even after his service in the form of the Ehline Law firm.
+Michael’s commitment to protecting the citizens of the United States followed him even after his service in the form of the Ehline Law firm.

-Ehline Law understands how tragic an accident can be, as well as how devastating the aftermath can be for the injured victim and their families.
+Ehline Law understands how tragic an accident can be and how devastating the aftermath can be for the injured victim and their families.
 If you have received injuries from an accident that was not your fault, contact us at (213) 596 9642 for a free consultation on your personal injury case.

 Ehline Law is a leading personal injury firm in California with many achievements and accomplishments over the last decade.
 Here are a few reasons why you should choose us over others.

-When choosing a law firm to provide you with legal representation, you need to go for one that has a great settlement history.
-Insurance companies conduct a background check on the attorneys representing a personal injury claim before negotiating.
-Cases involving injured victims and experienced attorneys are often resolved in the best interests of the victim.
+When choosing a law firm to provide you with legal representation, you must go for one with an excellent settlement history.
+Before negotiating, insurance companies conduct a background check on the attorneys representing a personal injury claim.
+Cases involving injured victims and experienced attorneys often get resolved in the victim’s best interests.

-Ehline Law has helped more than 3,000 injured victims recover over $150 million in settlements for their losses.
+Ehline Law has helped over 3,000 injured victims recover over $150 million in settlements for their losses.
 Our attorneys understand that compensation goes beyond medical bills and ensure that our clients get the maximum settlement, including lost wages, pain and suffering, punitive damages, and more, where applicable.

 Attorneys at Ehline Law also have trial experience, which is an added advantage since insurers are most likely to resolve cases outside of court.
 However, if there is no mutual agreement on the settlement, our attorneys are not afraid to take the insurers to court.

-Ehline Law takes pride in working with some of the best attorneys who are not only qualified and experienced but also contribute to the legal space.
-Our attorneys constantly raise awareness on different media platforms about legal issues, and they also contribute to the California Bar Journal.
+Ehline Law takes pride in working with some of the best qualified and experienced attorneys who contribute to the legal space.
+Our attorneys constantly raise awareness on different media platforms about legal issues and contribute to the California Bar Journal.

 An attorney with such experience can be a force to reckon with for insurance companies, thus increasing your chances of getting a maximum settlement.

-We understand how an accident can leave an injured victim financially dry, and this is why our law firm works on a contingency fee basis.
-Unless we win your personal injury case, you don’t have to pay any legal fees.
-Eliminate the stress of payments and fees by contacting us and discussing your personal injury case.
+We understand how an accident can leave an injured victim financially dry, which is why our law firm works on a contingency fee basis.
+You don’t have to pay legal fees unless we win your personal injury case.
+Eliminate the stress of payments and fees by contacting us and discussing your individual injury case.

 After an accident, the last thing you would want is to face complications from medical treatment due to malpractice.
-Besides the concern of malpractice, medical treatments are expensive, and if you don’t have Medpay, you may have to settle the bills from your pocket.
+Besides the malpractice concern, medical treatments are expensive, and if you don’t have Medpay, you may have to settle the bills from your pocket.

 Our law firm offers to locate a lien doctor to help with the medical treatment.
 The doctors on our list are some of the best in California, and you don’t have to worry about paying medical bills out of your pocket.
 The amount is simply deducted from the compensation recovery, helping alleviate the financial burden.

-Whether you’re in Los Angeles, Long Beach, Pasadena, or anywhere else in California, we have more than 15 locations across the state providing legal services to residents.
-You can visit any of our law offices and receive a free case review with one of our legal experts.
+Whether in Los Angeles, Long Beach, Pasadena, or anywhere else in California, we have more than 15 locations across the state providing legal services to residents.
+You can visit our law offices and receive a free case review with one of our legal experts.